SpringRole/sv-us-docs/source/index.html.md

 }
 ```

-When a user requests declares a forgotten password, an email will be sent using the [Forgot Password](https://docs.us.springverify.com/#forgot-password) API.
+When an admin requests declares a forgotten password, an email will be sent using the [Forgot Password](https://docs.us.springverify.com/#forgot-password) API.
 This email will consist of a token-embedded URL that is to be passed in this API along with the new password.

 **URL Parameters**